HPV-related cancer prevention and treatment

 which was present in 11 of 18 german cervical cancer samples.

-In 1999, the paper "Human papillomavirus is
+Just 16 years later, the paper "Human papillomavirus is

 a necessary cause of invasive cervical cancer worldwide"